baptistebisson/damian-pagination-php/README.md

 ### Author

-This package is developed by [Stephen Damian](https://github.com/s-damian)
+This package is developed by [Stephen Damian](https://github.com/s-damian).

-> ✨ If you find this package useful, please **star it** on my GitHub repository
+> ✨ If you find this package useful, please **star it** on my GitHub repository.

 ### Requirements